tutek1/DTLabs/07_Animation&Physics/lab07.md

 > This configuration of animations has an inherited priority to them.
 For example, the `FallBlend` will override any animation that comes before it.

 ### Walking animation using `BlendSpace2D`
 `BlendSpace2D` is useful when you want to animate an action that takes place in 2D, meaning that the animation should slightly differ based on some parameter (velocity in our case).
-For example, I did not create the animations for walking diagonally, but I don't need to because I can just blend the `WalkForward` and `WalkRight` animations.
+For example, I did not create the animations for walking diagonally, and I don't need to because I can just blend the `WalkForward` and `WalkRight` animations.

 1. **Set** the `WalkBlend` value to `1` (so that we can see the preview)
 2. **Click** the `Open Editor` button in the `BlendSpace2D` node.